 Neeme Järvi (b.
 1937) is one of the world’s most highly regarded conductors of today; he has made almost 500 recordings and has conducted many of the world’s élite orchestras including the Berlin Philharmonic Orchestra, Royal Concertgebouw Orchestra Amsterdam, Bavarian Radio Symphony Orchestra and Leipzig Gewandhaus Orchestra.
 From 1982 until 2004 he was principal conductor of the Gothenburg Symphony Orchestra, with which he made many Sibelius recordings for BIS Records, among them all seven symphonies.

-Ticket via Ticketmaster’s outlets and website in Finland and from the Sibelius Hall.
+Tickets via Ticketmaster’s website and from the Sibelius Hall Box Office.

 Lahti Symphony Orchestra